spuzzelsnest/ww2web/README.md

 php artisan migrate
 ```

-A typesSeeder is available from the directory .core/database/seeders, seed as follows.
+The needed seeders are available from the directory .core/database/seeders, seed as follows.
 ```
 php artisan db:seed
 ```